elYury/Currency-Arbitrage/README.md

 ### Does this program make money?

 Short answer is YES.
 Although the profits are quite small, opportunities arise every few minutes to every few hours.
 Note, it will not retire you in the Hamptons, and you will need dedication to stay alert and take trades that appear.
 What can be done to make this program extremely worthwhile, is automation.
 Next steps for me is to connect to the exchanges and take trades automatically.

+Feel free to contact me:
+On LinkedIn, Instagram or mail pravdin.yury@gmail.com